Faculty Q&A: Andrea Kennedy, Fashion Merchandising

 Tell me about your background and the founding of your company, Fashiondex.

 I started out as a designer for women’s wear.
 Then I transitioned into becoming a merchandiser and loved using the left and right sides of my brain.
 At one point, I had a large Rolodex of sources, so I created new contact directories for the industry, got a booth at a trade show and sold fashion Rolodexes—tools that I felt I needed as a designer and merchandiser.
+[A Rolodex, used more often in the past, was a rotating card index containing contact info.]
 That began Fashiondex, a fashion sourcebook publisher and sourcing information company.

 How did you start teaching at LIM College?

 A lot of our clients at Fashiondex were professors at other schools and they would ask me to guest-lecture in their classes.
 I thought to myself, I love this.
-Then an opportunity arose to teach a class at LIM.
+Then an opportunity arose to teach a class at LIM three years ago on a part-time basis.
 I did it and was immediately hooked.
 After two decades of doing the same thing, it’s nice to help other people move into the industry.

 What makes LIM College unique?